Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Phases with added Translation Symmetry

-\textbf{Physical Models.} The previous models become increasingly non-local for large N; we connect them to phases of a local non-interacting model.
+The previous models become increasingly nonlocal for large $N$; we connect them to phases of a local non-interacting model.
 A nearest neighbor interchain hopping $\TP$ and, for $N>2$, a nearest neighbor interchain pairing $\DP$ are allowed by translational invariance.
-We consider the simple lattice $p+ip$ topological superconductor (TSC) studied in \cite{Asahi}.
-The Hamiltonian is ($N>2$, considering N even):
+We consider the simple lattice $p+ip$ topological superconductor (TSC) studied in [\!\!\citenum{Asahi}].
+The Hamiltonian is ($N>2$, considering $N$ even):

 with $i,j$ indexing sites along the cylinder length and circumference, respectively.
 We take fixed parameters $|Im(\DP)| > 0, Re(\DP) = 0$ and $\DD > 0$.
-In this case, there are transitions between phases including quasi-1D versions of the 2D weak and strong TSCs as $\frac{\TP}{\mu}, \frac{t}{\mu}$ are varied. \cite{Asahi}
+In this case, there are transitions between phases including quasi-1D versions of the 2D weak and strong TSCs as $\frac{\TP}{\mu}, \frac{t}{\mu}$ are varied. \cite{Asahi} We introduced the experimentally relevant two chain (N=2) version of this model in Sec. \ref{sec:SecII}.

 The phases of the system can be seen by rewriting the Hamiltonian \eqref{eq:Hami1} as

 where $H_{Kit,0}, H_{Kit,\pi}$ are the Kitaev Hamiltonians \eqref{eq:HKitaev} with $(\chi_{0},\bchi_{0})$ and $(\chi_{\pi},\bchi_{\pi})$ Majorana DOF, respectively, and, as before, $\mu_{\pm} = \mu \pm 2\TP$.
 To analyze the remaining piece $H'_{Kit}$ containing all $\ky \neq 0, \pi$ DOF, we transform the Majorana basis by recombining the four Majoranas for each $\ko \equiv |\ky| \neq 0,\pi$ into $\eta_{\ko}/\bDelta_{\ko}(i) \equiv \frac{1}{\sqrt{2}} (\chi_{\ko}(i) \pm \chi_{-\ko}(i))$ and $\bEta_{\ko}/\delta_{\ko}(i) \equiv \frac{1}{\sqrt{2}} (\bchi_{-\ko}(i) \pm \bchi_{\ko}(i))$.
 The remaining Hamiltonian can be viewed as a collection of two Kitaev chains for each $\ko \in (0,\pi)$ with Majorana DOF $(\eta,\bEta)$ and $(\delta,\bDelta)$ and modified chemical potential $\mu_{\ko} = \mu + 2\TP \cos(\ko)$.
 There is an ``interchain" coupling in this basis which is proportional to $Im(\DP)$ and which gaps out the Majorana zero modes of each chain: